mindbat/track2-functional/THE-CHAT-RETURNS.md

 1. Construct a new `HashMap` and give it then name `conversation`.
 1. `put` four new entries into the `HashMap`, defining a fresh conversation.
 1. Return the configured `conversation`.
-If `converation` wan't present, and the function ended with one of the calls to `(.put conversation ...)` instead, then the function would try to return the result from that `(.put ...)` call, which would be nothing, `nil`, since a `put` on a `Map` is a `void` method in Java.
+If `conversation` wasn't present, and the function ended with one of the calls to `(.put conversation ...)` instead, then the function would try to return the result from that `(.put ...)` call, which would be nothing, `nil`, since a `put` on a `Map` is a `void` method in Java.